RealSenioume/SDfno3_w02/README.md

 # Where the f I am?
-//Not so sure what can the class deliver to me.
+Not so sure what can the class deliver to me.